MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 - Integrating logs from network devices and raw network traffic provides visibility into potential security threats.
 - Most organizations end up adding more resources to networks than initially planned.
 As a result, IP address and subnet schemes need to be refactored to accommodate the extra resources.
 This process is labor-intensive.
 There's limited security value in creating a large number of small subnets and then trying to map network access controls, such as security groups, to each of them.

-For general information about protecting assets by placing controls on network traffic, see [Network security](/azure/well-architected/security/design-network).
+For general information about protecting assets by placing controls on network traffic, see [Recommendations for networking and connectivity](/azure/well-architected/security/networking).

 ##### Recommendations